 - Federal capital loss carryovers (if previously deducted for Wisconsin). - Adjustments required as a result of changes made to the Internal Revenue Code before or after December 31, 2002, which don't apply for Wisconsin.
-See page 5 for details. - Adjustments required as a result of making different elections for Wisconsin and federal purposes. - Separately stated items of income and adjustments for differences between the federal and Wisconsin treatment of any items of an S corporation that opts out of Wisconsin tax-option status. - Development opportunity zone investment credit computed (from 2003 Schedule DC, line 11) to the extent that the amount isn't included in federal income. - Development opportunity zone or agricultural development zone capital investment credit computed (from 2003 Schedule DC, line 19) to the extent that the amount isn't included in federal income. - Technology zone credit computed (from 2003 Wisconsin Schedule TC, line 6) to the extent that the amount isn't included in federal income.
+See page 5 for details. - Adjustments required as a result of making different elections for Wisconsin and federal purposes. - Separately stated items of income and adjustments for differences between the federal and Wisconsin treatment of any items of an S corporation that opts out of Wisconsin tax-option status. - Development opportunity zone investment credit computed (from 2004 Schedule DC, line 11) to the extent that the amount isn't included in federal income. - Development opportunity zone or agricultural development zone capital investment credit computed (from 2004 Schedule DC, line 19) to the extent that the amount isn't included in federal income. - Technology zone credit computed (from 2004 Wisconsin Schedule TC, line 6) to the extent that the amount isn't included in federal income. - Dairy investment credit computed (from 2004 Wisconsin Schedule DI, line 5) to the extent that the amount isn't included in federal income.